ivangarzab/kluvs-bot/SECURITY.md

-## **Privacy Policy for Quill the Librarian**
+## **Privacy Policy for Kluvs Discord bot**

 ### **1. Introduction**

-Quill the Librarian (the "Bot") is a Discord bot designed to serve as a companion to book club.
+Kluvs Discord bot (the "Bot") is a Discord bot designed to serve as a companion to book club.
 This Privacy Policy outlines how we collect, use, and protect your personal information when you interact with the Bot.

 ### **2. Information We Collect**